mazaira/trello_pusher/README.md

 LIST_ID='xyz'
 ```

+## Usage

-While planning, a new card has a title and optionally a description.
+While planning your project, every new card is composed by a title and an optional description.
 This will be declared by the usage of `*` for titles and `-` for descriptions.

 ```
 # foo_file